White vinegar for your dog’s itchy skin? While this may sound absurd, white vinegar actually works wonders as a treatment for itchy skin.

 How to Use White Vinegar for Your Dog’s Itchy Skin

 In addition, it is also an excellent solution for your dog’s allergies or skin irritation!
-Not only is making a white vinegar rinse or spray is very easy; it’s inexpensive.
+Not only is making a white vinegar rinse or spray very easy, but it’s also inexpensive.

 Recipe